 This woodland cabin envelopes the rustic charm and local craftsmanship of a traditionally made foresters cabin of old.

-Essentially they wanted to keep it simple, after all it is in the middle of a wood and they have two dogs and two children.
+Essentially the family wanted to keep it simple, after all it is in the middle of a wood and they have two dogs and two children.
 This is not Egyptian cotton sheets, it’s muddy boots and bonfires!

-The cabin is made from locally sourced horizontal larch cladding, it is fully insulated with double glazed windows and doors.
-They also have a wood burner for those cold winter days.
+The cabin was built by carpentry geniuses Robin Milne and Duncan Passmore.
+They used locally sourced horizontal larch cladding, the cabin is fully insulated with double glazed windows and doors.
+There is also have a wood burner for those cold winter days.
 The uprights that support the roof on the front veranda are sweet chestnut from the wood that Martin felled himself and stripped back with his son.

 Larch feather edge vertical cladding was specified as a robust, UK sourced finish with a low cost.
 Freshly milled Larch starts out being quite orangery pink but quickly silvers back to a natural silver hue which settles into any natural surrounding, summer or winter